-7 Joint Bank of Italy, Consob and ISVAP (now IVASS) document no. 3, of 3 March 2010, which requires, among other things, that the financial statements of listed companies (annual and interim reports) should contain more detailed disclosure on how goodwill, other intangibles with indefinite useful life, and equity investments are valued, providing a description of the methodologies and indicators used which must be submitted to formal and deliberate approval by the Board of Directors; Joint Bank of Italy, Consob and ISVAP (now IVASS) document no. 8, containing guidance on the valuation of fund stock units to be applied in measuring holdings in funds at fair value; Consob communication no. DIE/I7131 of 3 March 2014, containing guidance on the timescales for carrying out impairment testing, and the duties and responsibilities of the management body in this process; Consob communication no. 3907 of 19 January 2015, laying down guidelines with which listed companies must comply to ensure high quality disclosure on the issue of impairment; Consob "Warming notice" no. 8/20 of 16 July 2020, no. 6/20 of 9 April 2020, and no. 1/21 of 16 February 2021, concerning: "Covid-19 - Warming notice" no. 8/20 of 16 July 2020, no. 6/20 of 9 April 2020, and no. 1/21 of 16 February 2021, concerning: "Covid-19 - Warming notice" no. 8/20 of 16 July 2020, no. 6/20 of 9 April 2020, and no. 1/21 of 16 February 2021, concerning: "Covid-19 - Warming notice" no. 8/20 of 16 July 2020, no. 6/20 of 9 April 2020, and no. 1/21 of 16 February 2021, concerning: "Covid-19 - Warming notice" no. 8/20 of 16 July 2020, no. 6/20 of 9 April 2020, and no. 1/21 of 16 February 2021, concerning: "Covid-19 - Warming notice on financial reporting", which draws the attention of the members of governing and control bodies and financial reporting officers to the need to observe the principles that govern the production process of the financial reporting taking into account of the impacts that the effects due to the pandemic may have with reference, among other t
+7 Joint Bank of Italy, Consob and ISVAP (now IVASS) document no. 3, of 3 March 2010, which requires, among other things, that the financial statements of listed companies (annual and interim reports) should contain more detailed disclosure on how goodwill, other intangibles with indefinite useful life, and equity investments are valued, providing a description of the methodologies and indicators used which must be submitted to formal and deliberate approval by the Board of Directors; Joint Bank of Italy, Consob and ISVAP (now IVASS) document no. 8, containing guidance on the valuation of fund stock units to be applied in measuring holdings in funds at fair value; Consob communication no. DIE/J7131 of 3 March 2014, containing guidance on the timescales for carrying out impairment testing, and the duties and responsibilities of the management body in this process; Consob communication no. 3907 of 19 January 2015, laying down guidelines with which listed companies must comply to ensure high quality disclosure on the issue of impairment; Consob "Warning notice" no. 820 of 16 Jaly 2020, no. 6220 of 9 April 2020, and no. 1/21 of 16 February 2021; concerning: "Covid-19 - Warning notice on financial reporting", which draws the attention of the members of governing and control bodies and financial reporting officers to the need to observe the principles that govern the production process of the financial assets (referred to as Impairment test).